12 Best Trello Alternatives in 2026

 What makes Agiled the top pick:

-- Invoicing & finance — Professional invoices, estimates, recurring billing, expense tracking, and financial reports
+- Invoicing and finance -- Professional invoices, estimates, recurring billing, expense tracking, and financial reports

-- Proposals & contracts — Create, customize, and e-sign documents with reusable templates
+- Proposals and contracts -- Create, customize, and e-sign documents with reusable templates

-- HR & payroll — Employee management, attendance, leave tracking, and payroll
+- HR and payroll -- Employee management, attendance, leave tracking, and payroll

 ClickUp is one of the most feature-dense project management platforms available.
-It replaces Trello's single-view approach with 15+ views, built-in docs, whiteboards, goals, and deep customization — making it the go-to for teams that want maximum flexibility.
+It replaces Trello's single-view approach with 15+ views, built-in docs, whiteboards, goals, and deep customization -- making it the go-to for teams that want maximum flexibility without Trello's Power-Up dependency.

 Key features: